-Equity investments in entities in which Nomura has significant influence over operating and financial decisions (generally defined as a holding of 20 to 50 percent of the voting stock of a corporate entity, or at least 3 percent of a limited partnership) are accounted for under the equity method of accounting ("equity method investments") and reported within Other assets-Investments in and advances to affiliated companies or at fair value by electing the fair value option permitted by ASC 825" Financial Instruments" ("ASC 825") and reported within Trading assets, Private equity investments or Other assets-Other.
+Equity investments in entities in which Nomura has significant influence over operating and financial decisions (generally defined as a holding of 20 to 50 percent of the voting stock of a corporate entity, or at least 3 percent of a limited partnership) are accounted for under the equity method of accounting ("equity method investments") and reported within Other assets-Investments in and advances to affiliated companies or at fair value by electing the fair value option permitted by ASC 825 "Financial Instruments" ("ASC 825") and reported within Trading assets, Private equity and debt investments or Other assets-Other.
 Other financial investments are generally reported within Trading assets.
 Equity investments in which Nomura has neither control nor significant influence are carried at fair value, with changes in fair value recognized through the consolidated statements of income or the consolidated statements of comprehensive income.

-Certain entities in which Nomura has a financial interest are investment companies under ASC 946 "Financial Services-Investment Companies" ("ASC 946").
-These entities carry all of their investments at fair value, with changes in fair value recognized through the consolidated statements of income.
+Certain consolidated entities are investment companies under ASC 946 "Financial Services-Investment Companies" ("ASC 946").
+Nomura carries all of their investments at fair value, with changes in fair value recognized through the consolidated statements of income.